William758/ZetArtifacts/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.2.2 - Config to disable or set always active.

 v1.2.1 - Switched networking from MiniRPCLib to R2API.
 Clients now show item drop notification instead of only host seeing all of them.
 Artifact of Revival only triggers if there is still a living player.